davidjosearaujo/dissertation/docs/3GPP Specification/Security architecture and procedures for 5G system - 33.501.md

 The FN-RG can connect to 5GC via wireline access network (W-5GAN).
 The W-AGF performs the registration procedure on behalf of the FN-RG.
 It acts as end point of N1 and provides the NAS signalling connection to the 5GC on behalf of the FN-RG.

-A 5G -capable UE can connect to 5GC through an RG that’s connected to the 5GC via wireline access network (W-5GAN) or NG-RAN.
+A 5G-capable UE can connect to 5GC through an RG that’s connected to the 5GC via wireline access network (W-5GAN) or NG-RAN.
 The UE supports untrusted non-3GPP access and/or trusted non-3GPP access.